Loading…

 Does Windrose have PvP?
 No. PvE only.
 No plans for PvP.

 Is Windrose worth buying?
-88–89% Very Positive on Steam after 500,000+ copies sold in two days.
+88-89% Very Positive on Steam after 2,000,000+ copies sold since launch.
 Strong for the genre, with a clear roadmap and developer commitment.
-The early access content (8–15 hours efficient) is solid value at the current price.
+The early access content (8-15 hours efficient) is solid value at the current price.